How to Measure the ROI of SEO

 - Determine the value of each lead.
 Determine the value of each lead by dividing the total value of conversions by your original number of leads.
 Using the values above, if you earn 25 customers and they each spend $200, you make $5,000.
 Divide that $5,000 by your original 100 leads, and each lead from this goal is worth $50 on average.

-Follow this formula for each of your goals and enter the corresponding values before moving on to the next step.
+Follow this formula for each goal and enter the corresponding values before moving on to the next step.

 3. Calculate your SEO ROI

-One you’ve determined how much revenue your SEO strategy generated during a specific time period (typically a month or a quarter), you can compare that amount to your SEO investment during that time to determine your ROI.
+One you’ve determined how much revenue your SEO strategy generated during a specific time (typically a month or a quarter), you can compare that amount to your SEO investment to determine your ROI.

 Most businesses use the following formula to calculate SEO’s ROI: